-- o Improve communications channels between end-users and service area operations - o Increase availability, quality and convenience of end-user training opportunities - o Improve efficiency and transparency of change control workflow to allow end-user to submit request for system enhancements - o Improve timeliness and accuracy of responses to end-user request for assistance - o Enhance the an on-line comprehensive help desk application accessible by end-users through out the state - o Prioritize system modification request based on the assessed positive impact the change will have on the workload of the end-users o Statewide voter registration system end-user satisfaction rate
+- o Improve communications channels between end-users and service area operations - o Increase availability, quality and convenience of end-user training opportunities - Improve efficiency and transparency of change control workflow to allow end-user to submit request for system enhancements - $\,\circ\,$ Improve timeliness and accuracy of responses to end-user request for assistance - Enhance the an on-line comprehensive help desk application accessible by end-users through out the state - Prioritize system modification request based on the assessed positive impact the change will have on the workload of the end-users

-Measure Class: Other Measure ure Type: Outcome Measure Frequency: Quarterly Preferred Trend: Down Measure Baseline Value: Pate: Measure Baseline Description: not yet established Measure Target Value: 60 Date: 6/30/2010
+- o Statewide voter registration system end-user satisfaction rate - Measure Class: Other Measure Type: Outcome Measure Frequency: Annual Preferred Trend: Down

+Measure Baseline Value: Date: 10/15/2009

+Measure Baseline Description: not yet established

-Measure Target Description: by end of 2009, 50% of endusers rate service as satisfactory or better.
-By end of 2010, 60% of end-users rating service as satisfactory or better.
+Measure Target Description: by end of 2011, 50% of endusers rate service as satisfactory or better.
+By end of 2012, 60% of end-users rating service as satisfactory or better.

-Data Source and Calculation: Agency maintained survey database of results of enduser responses and comments.
+Data Source and Calculation: Agency maintained survey database of results of end-user responses and comments.
 Calculated as the ratio of the total number of survey responses received during the quarter as a factor to the number of survey responses received with an over-all rating of satisfactory or above.